ibrahim-sharar11/assignment3-global-illumination/REPORT.md

 1. **Random Number Generator**: Uses a linear congruential generator (LCG) provided in the assignment:
    - Parameters: `a=141, c=28411, m=134456`
-   - Initialized per pixel based on the normal vector in the `main()` function
+   - Initialized per pixel based on `gl_FragCoord` in the `main()` function for decorrelated seeds

 2. **Hemisphere Sampling**:
-   - Generates random directions in the hemisphere above the surface
-   - Uses cosine-weighted sampling for better distribution
-   - Ensures each sample has a positive dot product with the normal
+   - Uses rejection sampling: generates random vectors uniformly in a sphere and keeps only those with positive dot product with the normal
+   - This ensures uniform distribution on the hemisphere above the surface
+   - Each sample is weighted by the cosine of the angle (dot product with normal)

 3. **Weighted Averaging**:
-   - Each sample is weighted by the cosine of the angle (dot product with normal)
+   - Uniform hemisphere sampling; each sample is weighted by the cosine of the angle (dot product with normal)
-   - Final color = weighted sum / sum of weights
+   - Final color = weighted sum / sum of weights (avoids over-darkening from double cosine weighting)

 4. **Sample Count**: Uses **500 samples** per pixel to achieve reasonable image quality
+5. **Seeding**: RNG seed is based on `gl_FragCoord` to avoid repeating patterns across pixels

 #### Key Code